telerik/ajax-docs/api/server/Telerik.Web.UI/RadMonthYearPicker.md

 ## Properties

+###  AutoPostBack `Boolean`

+Gets or sets a value indicating whether a postback to the server automatically occurs when the user interacts with the control.

+#### Remarks
+Setting this property to true will make RadMonthYearPicker postback to the server
+            on date selection through the MonthYearView or the DateInput components.

+###  ClientEvents `MonthYearPickerClientEvents`

+Gets a set of properties that get or set the names of the JavaScript
+            functions that are invoked upon specific client-side events.

+###  ClientIDMode `ClientIDMode`

+This property is overridden in order to support controls which implement INamingContainer.
+            The default value is changed to "AutoID".

+###  CssClassFormatString `String`

+The CssClass property will now be used instead of the former Skin
+            and will be modified in AddAttributesToRender()

+###  Culture `CultureInfo`

+Gets or sets the culture used by RadMonthYearPicker to format the date.

+###  DateInput `RadDateInput`

+Gets the RadDateInput instance of the RadMonthYearPicker control.

+###  DatePopupButton `MonthYearPopupButton`

+Gets the DatePopupButton instance of the RadMonthYearPicker control.
+            You can use the object to customize the popup button's appearance and behavior.

+###  DbSelectedDate `Nullable`1`

+Gets or sets the date content of RadMonthYearPicker in a database friendly way.

+#### Remarks
+This property behaves exactly like the SelectedDate property.
+The only difference
+            is that it will not throw an exception if the new value is null or DBNull.
+Setting a null value will internally revert the SelectedDate to the null value, i.e. the input value will be empty.

+###  EnableAjaxSkinRendering `String`

+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

+#### Remarks
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

+###  EnableAriaSupport `Boolean`

+When set to true enables support for WAI-ARIA

+###  Enabled `Boolean`

+Gets or sets a value indicating whether the Web server control is enabled.

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedBaseStylesheet `Boolean`

+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

+#### Remarks
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedScripts `Boolean`

+Gets or sets the value, indicating whether to render script references to the embedded scripts or not.

+#### Remarks
+If EnableEmbeddedScripts is set to false you will have to register the needed Scripts files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableEmbeddedSkins `String`

+Gets or sets the value, indicating whether to render links to the embedded skins or not.

+#### Remarks
+If EnableEmbeddedSkins is set to false you will have to register the needed CSS files by hand.

+###  EnableShadows `Boolean`

+Gets or sets whether popup shadows will appear.

+###  EnableTyping `Boolean`

+Enables or disables typing in the date input box.

+###  FastNavigationStyle `TableItemStyle`

+Gets the style properties for the Month/Year fast navigation.

+###  FocusedDate `DateTime`

+Gets or sets the  MonthYearView uses this date to focus itself whenever the date input component of the RadMonthYearPicker is empty.

+###  HiddenInputTitleAttibute `String`

+Gets or sets the title attribute for the hidden field.

+###  HideAnimation `CalendarAnimationSettings`

+Gets the settings associated with hiding the  its popup controls.

+###  ImagesPath `String`

+Gets or sets default path for the grid images when EnableEmbeddedSkins is set to false.

+###  InvalidTextBoxValue `String`

+Gets the invalid date string in the control's textbox

+###  IsDesignMode `Boolean`

+Returns whether RadCalendar is currently in design mode.

+###  IsEmpty `Boolean`

+Used to determine if RadMonthYearPicker is empty.

+###  IsSkinSet `String`

+For internal use.

 ###  LocalizationPath `MonthYearPickerStrings`

 Gets or sets a value indicating where RadMonthYearPicker will look for its .resx localization file.